 This lexicon of minimisation was deployed towards perceived body weight, selfreported concern and any subsequent efforts at weight management.
 Another form of minimisation involved making a distinction between objective (rejected) and subjective (preferred) weight evaluations:

-Int: (.) okay and what do you, what do you consider to be a normal weight?
+Int: Okay, what do you consider to be a normal weight?